rdkcentral/rdk-halif-test-device_settings/docs/pages/dsFPD/ds-front-panel-display_L3_TestProcedure.md

 #### Expected Results - test02

-The test enables the supported front panel LED, sets brightness value to 0, 50 and 100, subsiquently disables the LED indicator.
+The test enables the supported front panel LED, sets brightness value to 0, 50 and 100, subsequently disables the LED indicator.

 Success Criteria

 - User should see the supported LED turned to ON State
-- User shoudl see the supported LED glowing in 0% brightness
+- User should see the supported LED glowing in 0% brightness
-- User shoudl see the supported LED glowing in 50% brightness
+- User should see the supported LED glowing in 50% brightness
-- User shoudl see the supported LED glowing in 1000% brightness
+- User should see the supported LED glowing in 100% brightness
 - User should see the supported LED turned to OFF state.

 #### Test Steps - test02